ninjaaron/fast-entry_points/README.rst

 This is faster than whatever the heck the normal console scripts do.

+Note:

+  This bug in setuptools only affects packages built with the normal setup.py method.
+Building wheels avoids the problem and has many other benefits as well. ``fastentrypoints`` simply ensures that your user scripts will not automatically import pkg_resources, no matter how they are built.

 Usage
 -----
 To use fastentrypoints, simply copy fastentrypoints.py into your project